How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 • You will find the equation writing expression.

-• Then, write down the ordinal numbers.
+• Write down the ordinal numbers.

 Inserting Equation to Write 1st 2nd 3rd in Excel